godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``27`` |
 +-----------+--------+

 Largest size limit (in power of 2) allowed when compressing using long-distance matching with Zstandard.
+Higher values can result in better compression, but will require more memory when compressing and decompressing.

 ----